 - 1.1.
-At Saint Christina's we believe that each child has the entitlement to a broad, balanced, differentiated and relevant curriculum, regardless of learning, behavioural, communication, social or physical disability.
-While all children have individual needs, there are some children whose particular needs make it difficult for them to thrive in a classroom environment without reasonable adjustment.
-It is the purpose of this policy document to outline the framework that will help us to identify these children with special educational needs (SEND), to understand the nature of these needs and to plan how these children can best be supported. - 1.2.
-This SEND Policy complies with the statutory requirements laid out in the SEND Code of Practice (July 2014 and the amended Code 2015) and has been written with reference to the following guidance and documents: - Equality Act 2010: Advice for schools DfE (Feb 2013) - SEND Code of Practice 0-25 (July 2014/2015) - Statutory Guidance on Supporting Pupils at School with Medical Conditions (April 2014) - Safeguarding Policy - Teachers Standards 2012 - Statutory Framework for the Early Years Foundation Stage (2020) - Children and Families Act (2014) - Keeping Children Safe in Education (2020)
+At Saint Christina's we believe that each child has the entitlement to a broad, balanced, and adaptive teaching and learning experience within the curriculum, regardless of learning, behavioural, communication, social needs or physical disability.
+While all children have individual needs, there are some children who require reasonable adjustment within the school environment and class to ensure they have access to a rich curriculum and are included in all aspects of school.
+It is the purpose of this policy document to outline the framework that will help us to identify these children with special educational needs or disability (SEND), to understand the nature of these needs and to plan how these children can best be supported.
+Adaptive teaching is an integral part of high-quality teaching, which aims to ensure that all pupils make progress.
+Teacher assessments ensure that identified adjustments are actioned to support pupil progress through inclusive practice.
+Adaptive teaching and learning benefits pupils because appropriate planning, use of resources and teaching methods will ensure pupils reach their potential. - 1.2.
+This SEND Policy complies with the statutory requirements laid out in the SEND Code of Practice (July 2014 and the amended Code 2015) and has been written with reference to the following guidance and documents: - Equality Act 2010: Advice for schools DfE (Feb 2013) - SEND Code of Practice 0-25 (July 2014/2015) - Statutory Guidance on Supporting Pupils at School with Medical Conditions (April 2014) - Safeguarding Policy - Teachers Standards 2012 - Statutory Framework for the Early Years Foundation Stage (November 2024) - Children and Families Act (2014) - Keeping Children Safe in Education (2024)